 check in.
 You may wish to stay in camp and siesta the afternoon

-away or continue the game drive with your Safari Ranger.
+away or continue on game viewing with your Safari Ranger.

-At this time of the day it's hot but it's still worth checking a few water holes, waiting
+At this time of the day it's hot but as you are in an air-conditioned vehicle, it's still worth checking a few water holes and waiting

 for the sun to cool a little later in the afternoon.

-and after seeing more game we return back to 'Satara' camp just
+glass of wine and after seeing more game, you return back to

-before the gates close for the evening/night.
-We meet up with
+'Satara' camp just before the gates close for the evening/night.

 the next day's exciting events.

 Your day starts with a morning Walking Safari.
 This casual walk in the bush is approximately four hours long in duration and is conducted by two very experienced South African National Parks (SANParks) game rangers, one armed with a .458 rifle.

 It's your opportunity to get a closer look at some of the smaller animals, the flora and fauna and to learn a little about bush survival and tracking.
 On your return to camp your breakfast will be served.